Syathiban/WheelofFortune/README.md

 This is a Web-Application where you can play a game of "Wheel of Fortune" in connection with "Guess the word".
 This application is made for 2 user.

-1. Is the admin he can create new words, questions and categories.
-He is allowed to play the game too.
+1. There is an admin who can create, edit and delete words, questions and categories.
+He can also see the highscore list and delete the results.
+He is also allowed to play the game.
-2. Is the user he can only play the game.
+2. There is a user he can only play the game.

-to be continued..